 Guvnor supports running on either JackRabbit and ModeShape as the underlaying JCR-2.0 implementation.
 By default Guvnor ships using JackRabbit.
 However if you want to switch to using ModeShape then you need to install ModeShape as a service in JBossAS-5.x.
-Check the ModeShape project and download and install ModeShape 'kit' version 2.5.0 or later.
-After installing the kit, you should have a modeshape-service.jar directory in your deploy directory.
-Since ModeShape 2.5.0 only support deployment to JBoss-5.x, make sure to also use the guvnor-5.2.0.Final-jboss-as-5.1.war.
+Check the ModeShape project and download and install the latest ModeShape 'kit'.
+After installing the kit, you should have a modeshape-service. jar directory in your deploy directory.
 Now we can remove some jars from the guvnor WAR that are no longer needed, and in fact will cause classloading issues if you don't remove them:

 '''

-[localhost]$ rm -f WEB-INF/lib/jackrabbit-
+[localhost ]$ rm -f WEB-INF/lib/jackrabbit-

 [localhost]$ rm -f WEB-INF/lib/hibernate- WEB-INF/persistence-api-1.0.jar

 WEB-INF/lucene-.jar

 [localhost]$ rm -f WEB-INF/lib/jcr-2.0.jar

 '''